-Chloramines are free chlorine combining with other chemicals (those found in urine and other contaminants).
-They irritate your skin and eyes, and give off that familiar chlorine smell that we all associate with pools.
+Chloramines are free chlorine combined with other chemicals (those found in urine and other contaminants).
+They irritate your skin and eyes and give off that familiar chlorine smell that we all associate with pools.

 To accurately calculate the dosage you need, you’ll need to know the volume of your pool.
 If you still have the pool manual, it’ll tell you how much water your pool can hold.
 However, if you don’t have access to that manual, you’ll need to do some maths to figure it out.